Home Dog Breed Small Dog Breeds Australian Silky Terrier - Dog Breed Information

 Health Issues

-The Australian Silky Terrier is prone to certain health problems like hip dysplasia, eye problems, tracheal collapse, Legg- Perthes, slipped stifles and Luxating Patellar.
+The Australian Silky Terrier is susceptible to various health issues, including hip dysplasia, eye problems, tracheal collapse, Legg-Calvé-Perthes disease, slipped stifles, and luxating patella.
 The Silky Terrier also suffers from Diabetes Mellitus and Epilepsy; the diabetes mellitus problem can be regulated by proper diet and care.
 Regular checkups and visits to the vet give a clear idea about the pet’s health condition.

 Australian Silky Terrier Diet